Ordotan1994/AutoAdmin/README.md

 6. Uptime and Wakeup - the software will provide a Wakeup alert when the machine is turned in, and an uptime alert after running for more then 24 hours.

 # Config
-the software uses 2 config files located at /etc/AutoAdmin/
+the software uses 2 config files located at /etc/AutoAdmin/, and pre-configured to debian distributions.
 config.conf -
 in the config file, you will be able to turn off\on any one of the utilities and set up time intervals along with keywords for analytics, Email for notifications, directories to back up, the threshold for hardware usage alerts, etc..
 White4Bak.txt -